Once upon a time in West Wales, there lived a young lad called John Roberts.

-Once upon a time, in Little Newcastle, West Wales, there lived a young lad called John Roberts.
-John made little impact on his village home in the eleven years he spent growing up there in the late sixteen hundreds.
-However, when the boy left to work on a royal naval ship, he soon escalated to remarkable fame.
-Held in utmost regard by all that cruised the dark side of the seven seas, John Robert’s legacy grew to be more extraordinary than anyone in his small home county of Pembrokeshire could have dared imagine.
+John made little impact on his village home of ‘Little Newcastle’ in the first eleven years he spent growing up there during the late sixteen hundreds.
+However, when the young boy left to work on a royal naval ship, he soon escalated to remarkable fame.
+Held in utmost regard by all that cruised the dark side of the seven seas, John Robert’s legacy grew to be more extraordinary than anyone in his small home county of Pembrokeshire could have imagined.

 It all began when one day, His Majesty’s royal ship, on which young John was aboard, was struck by fearsome pirates out at sea.
 The captain among them was none other than a Howell Davies of Milford Haven, a notorious sailor among thieves who had once lived not more than twenty miles from John Robert’s own home in Pembrokeshire.

 Although not eager to join the pirates like some of his Royal Naval shipmates, John did succumb rather than be killed by his attackers.

 As a Welsh speaker, Roberts proved useful and trustworthy to Captain Davis and in no time he became a right-hand man to the ship’s leader.
 John’s navigational skills proved to be exceptional and he sailed with Howell as a pirate for some years.
 Later on, at the time of Captain Davis’ death, John’s story really starts to flourish.

 Immediately voted in as the new captain in place of Davis by the crew, John Roberts evolves.
 He takes on the name Bartholomew Roberts and is today recognised as having captured over four hundred ships during the course of his short pirate career.
 The once quiet boy from Wales, of only marginal means, is now the most powerful man on the water.
 Respected, sharp and eloquent, Bartholomew Roberts is arguably the greatest pirate who ever lived.